Fast validation first (1-2 min)

 postgres:

-image: postgres:15 # Same version as production
+image: postgres:15 # Same as production

 env: